UK SMI Development

 Implementation tool

-UK SMIs are evidence-based standards of practice that are produced in compliance with NICE accreditation requirements.
+UK SMIs are evidence-based standards of practice.
 The implementation of UK SMIs should consist of adoption by laboratories of the methods in their entirety and without amendment of the content.
 Circumstances in which deviation from the UK SMIs may occur are those for which local arrangements and conditions preclude the use of a particular UK SMI as published.
 In all cases of deviation, laboratories are advised to establish an evidence base for their local practice, including test evaluation as applicable.

 Incorporation of the UK SMIs into local laboratory document systems and translation into local style guides is acceptable but attention must be given to effective document control taking account of any future revisions to each UK SMI.